We currently have three main research streams in the lab:

 Memory Destabilization and Updating

 For several years, we have investigated the nature of reactivation-based memory destabilization and updating.
-Our past work has implicated the cholinergic system in object memory destabilization, and we are currently studying the molecular bases of this role, as well as its generalizabilty to other forms of memory and the effects of ACh on memory storage dynamics.
+Our past work has implicated the cholinergic system in object memory destabilization, and we are currently studying the molecular bases of this role, as well as its generalizabilty to other forms of memory and the effects of ACh and other neurotransmitter systems on memory storage dynamics.
 This work is currently funded by NSERC.

 GABA and Object Representations

 Inhibitory transmission is essential to normal brain function.
-We are interested in how various GABAergic inhibitory interneuron subtypes regulate encoding and long-term storage of object memory representations.
+We are interested in how various GABAergic inhibitory interneuron subtypes regulate encoding and long-term storage of object and category memory representations.